 That Jesus had a beginning, and

-That Jesus is therefore subordinate to the Father.
+That Jesus, therefore, is subordinate to the Father.

-The one and only
+The One and Only

-One of a kind: meaning unique;
+- One of a kind: meaning unique;

-Only child, which means one of a kind within a parent-child relationship;
+- An only child, which means one of a kind within a parent-child relationship;

 Arguments for Only-Begotten